HadrienG/tutorials/file_formats.md

 ### The fasta format

 The fasta format was invented in 1988 and designed to represent nucleotide or peptide sequences.
-It originates from the [FASTA](https://en.wikipedia.org/wiki/FASTA) software package, but is now a standard in the world of bioinformatics
+It originates from the [FASTA](https://en.wikipedia.org/wiki/FASTA) software package, but is now a standard in the world of bioinformatics.

 The first line in a FASTA file starts with a ">" (greater-than) symbol followed by the description or identifier of the sequence.
 Following the initial line (used for a unique description of the sequence) is the actual sequence itself in standard one-letter code.